Innovation Management & Innovation Units

 How can the impact of innovation activities be significantly increased?

-To generate new competitive advantages and grow profitably, companies today are more dependent than ever on innovation.
-But the ever faster changing, complex world presents them with a major challenge: classic tools such as product development, R&D, etc. are no longer sufficient to meet the needs of the new world with digital business models, customer-centric offerings and rapid marketing.
-Recent studies showb that the importance of R&D departments for innovation will decrease from 69% in 2020 to only 29% in 2025.
+To generate new competitive advantages and grow profitably, companies today are more dependent on innovation than ever before.
+However, the rapidly changing, complex world presents them with a major challenge: classic tools such as product development, R&D, etc., are no longer sufficient to meet the needs of the new world with digital business models, customer-centric offerings, and rapid marketing.
+Current studies show that the importance of research and development departments for innovation will decline from 69% in 2020 to only 29% in 2025.
 In contrast, 71% of companies (internationally) expect innovation units to be the most important source of innovation in 2025.
-Just 5 years ago, these were mentioned by only 2% of companies.
+Just 5 years ago, these were only mentioned by 2% of companies.
 This trend can also be observed in Germany.
-More than 250 innovation units are now listed here.
-There are probably even significantly more, because internal units are difficult to record in such statistics.
+There are now over 250 innovation units listed here.
+There are likely to be significantly more, as internal units are difficult to capture in such statistics.

-71% of companies surveyed expect innovation units to be the top source of innovation in 2025 - only 2% did so 5 years ago!
+71% of surveyed companies expect innovation units to be the top source of innovation in 2025 - compared to only 2% five years ago!

-However, the great expectations placed in innovation units are rarely fulfilled in reality.
-Numerous studies now indicate that the father of the lean start-up approach, Steve Blank, was right when he said that this would mostly just be "innovation theater" with no value contribution to the organization.
+However, the high expectations of innovation units are rarely met in reality.
+Numerous studies now indicate that the father of the Lean Start-up approach, Steve Blank, was right when he said that this is mostly just "innovation theater" without any value contribution to the organization.

 Impact instead of innovation theater with "networked-ambidextrous" innovation units

-To create real impact for the company instead of innovation theater, there is no need to turn away from established forms of innovation management and current approaches to innovation units.
-Instead, smaller changes in organizational design and procedural approach are often sufficient to achieve strategically relevant new business with these tools.
-Three changes can be highlighted in particular in this context:
+In order to create real impact for the company instead of innovation theater, there is no need to abandon established forms of innovation management and current approaches for innovation units.
+Instead, smaller changes in organizational design and procedural approaches are often sufficient to achieve strategically relevant new business with these instruments.
+Three changes are particularly noteworthy in this context:

-1. Von opportunistic to planned innovation logic: By introducing an agile management system that is aligned with the company's goals, a strategic framework is created that makes successful innovations plannable.
-The classic innovation funnel is replaced by a strategic, goal-oriented management system.
+1. From opportunistic to planned innovation logic: The introduction of an agile management system aligned with corporate goals creates a strategic framework that makes successful innovations plannable.
+The classic innovation funnel is replaced by a strategic, targeted control system.

-2. From separate to networked structures: Instead of operating separately from the company, suitable formal and informal organizational interfaces must be created and responsibilities clearly defined.
+2. From separate to networked structures: Instead of operating detached from the company, it is important to create suitable formal and informal organizational interfaces and clearly regulate responsibilities.

-3. From exploratory to ambidextrous process: Rather than operating as far outside the core business as possible, identify and address those market opportunities that both meet the new demands of the market and leverage the traction of the existing core business.
+3. From explorative to ambidextrous process: Instead of operating as far outside the core business as possible, those market opportunities must be identified and addressed which both meet the new requirements of the market and leverage the traction of the existing core business.

-Instead of separate innovation units or purely indirect, integrated innovation management, these mechanisms can be established in so-called "networked-ambidextrous" innovation units.
-These units operate independently but are strategically and operationally networked.
-They develop new opportunities on the basis of existing competitive advantages and assets and implement them or transfer them to the appropriate place in the company.
+Instead of separate innovation units or purely indirect, integrated innovation management, the establishment of these mechanics succeeds in so-called "networked-ambidextrous" innovation units.
+Although these operate independently, they are strategically and operationally networked.
+They develop new opportunities based on existing competitive advantages and assets and implement them or transfer them to the appropriate place in the company.

 Image title: Corporate Venturing Units Typology